What is Entrepreneur's Day?

 According to the report conducted by Natanya Meyer and Angus Boumaker-Falconer, the percentage of entrepreneurs in South Africa in 2021 was 17.5% which is an improvement from the previous 10.8% in 2019.
-As we grow as individuals, we shouldn’t forget that we are also growing as an economy.
+While we grow as individuals, we should not forget that we are also growing the economy.

 iKasi Creative's Networking Event

-To celebrate entrepreneurs all around the globe, we hosted a networking event inviting all entrepreneurs to an opportunity to connect with potential business partners and assisting them with entrepreneurial development.
+To celebrate entrepreneurs all around the globe, we hosted a networking event inviting all entrepreneurs to connect with potential business partners and assisting them with entrepreneurial development.

-We had a few speakers from various avenues in the business world come to our office in Bellville and shared their experiences and other lessons they have learnt through the process of building their brand and I can tell you – it sure was tough.
+We had a few speakers from various avenues in the business world come to our office in Bellville and share their experiences and other lessons they have learnt through the process of building their brand.
 The theme was “Learning from industry experts in 2022 to recalibrate for 2023.”

-Warren Hewitt who is the founder of the Greater Tygerberg Partnership, deal with connecting people, places and partners to many other possibilities that exist for the current and future success of Bellville.
+Warren Hewitt, founded the Greater Tygerberg Partnership, deal with connecting people, places and partners to many other possibilities that exist for the current and future success of Bellville.
 They accelerate and promote the regeneration and upliftment of Bellville and surrounding areas to drive its future to a more prosperous and successful commercial center for business owners.